MatthiasHenker/MTLab_RemoteControl/Matlab/Support/Readme_IMPORTANT.txt

 the top folder holding these files to use these classes.

 ACTIONS:
-  - save the files in a dir (e.g. with name 'Support_Files')
+  - save the files in a dir (e.g. with name 'Support')
   - type 'pathtool' in Matlab
-  - add your folder 'Support_Files' (without subfolders!)
+  - add your folder 'Support' only (without subfolders!)
   - press save or close button and exit pathtool
   ==> Matlab will find these files now